meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c2-fusion-starter/writeup.md

 ```
 <img src="img/23.png" alt="img23"/>

-Summary of Lidar based 3D Object Detection
+###  Summary of Lidar based 3D Object Detection

-From the project, it is understandable that for a stabilized tracking, lidar should be used .
-The conversion of range data to point cloud through spatial volumes, or points (or CNN networks) are important for further analysis.
-The usage of resnet/darknet and YOLO to convert these high dimensional point cloud representations to object detections through bounding boxes is essential for 3D object detection.
-Evaluating the performance with help of maximal IOU mapping ,mAP, and representing the precision/recall of the bounding boxes are essential to understand the effectiveness of Lidar based detection.
+Within the scope of this project, 3D object detection was carried out.
+Lidar provides very efficient information for 3D imaging of objects.
+In the next step, the infrastructure prepared in this project will be used to track objects.